Foundation and End Polio Now

 Rotary spearheaded the End Polio Now campaign at a time when there were over 1,000 new polio cases a day in 125 countries. paralysing and even killing many children.
 Today the number of cases is down by 99.9%

-Over the last 30 years, Rotary has donated over US$1.8billion to the erradication effort and has protected ovber 2.5 billion children from the disease through vaccination programmes.
+Over the last 30 years, Rotary has donated over US$1.8billion to the eradication effort and has protected over 2.5 billion children from the disease through vaccination programmes.

-Inspired in part by Rotary's volunteer committment and fundraising success, the Global Polio Erradication Initiative (GPEI) was launched in 1988.
+Inspired in part by Rotary's volunteer commitment and fundraising success, the Global Polio Eradication Initiative (GPEI) was launched in 1988.
 This remarkable partnership which includes Rotary, World Health Organisation, UNICEF, the US Centre for Disease Control and Prevention and, more recently, the Bill and Melinda Gates Foundation (who promise to double all funds raised by Rotary)

-Failure to erradicate polio could result in as many as 200,000 new cases worldwide every year within a decade.
+Failure to eradicate polio could result in as many as 200,000 new cases worldwide every year within a decade.

 The purple crocus has become a symbol of the End Polio Now Campaign, representing the purple dye on the little fingers of the children who have been immunised in countries where paper records are difficult to maintain.

 PURPLE CROCUS AT THE ENTRANCE TO ROSEMOOR, GREAT TORRINGTON (February 2019)